gianlazz/Lazztech.Cloud/GianDevNotes.md

 Yeah so adding docker after the fact didin't configure the docker-compose like I'm used to either...
 Idk whatever.

 I'm having trouble connecting to the webapi project from the docker container.
 I think it may be something about the ports being exposed in the dockerfile, docker-compose & or the env aspnet core variable for the port.

+I wonder if having had selected yes to use https by default for this webapi project is going to make development difficult in the container?